What is product-led growth?

 This guide tackles some of the most common questions about PLG and provides high-level guidance on how you can implement a PLG strategy at your company.
 Your approach will reflect the unique factors that make your product special.
 However, there are some general concepts that underpin PLG which can be applied to any company.

 Craft your product strategy using Aha!
 Roadmaps.
-Sign up for a trial or log into your account.
+Sign up for a trial.

 Jump ahead to any section to learn more about product-led growth: